sciunto-org/ikiwiki-pandoc/README.md

     }
     ~~~

 The line of `~~~` can be longer than 3 characters, if you like.
+Github-style code blocks (using backticks instead of tildes) are also supported.
 This manner of writing indented code blocks also
 permits us to specify the block's specific syntax, which might be different from other blocks: